pragusga/sbf-bismit/DEPLOYMENT.md

 ---
 After installing the required packages, you need to "integrate" those packages to your Django project by adding some lines to your `settings.py` file.

-You can follow these steps below upon configuring your `settings.py` file
+You can follow these steps below to configure your `settings.py` file
 1. **import os and dj-database-url**
     <br/> add the following lines just below the `from pathlb import Path` line
     ```py